-Each Operator shall have a Management of Change program that shall communicate changes to all Persons affected by the change.
-The program shall clearly define what constitutes a change, how these changes are communicated, implemented, and any necessary training.
+Each Operator shall have a Management of Change program to communicate changes to all Persons affected by the change.
+The program shall clearly define what constitutes a change, how such changes are communicated, implemented, and any necessary training.
 The Management of Change program shall include the following:

-- (1) changes that affect Covered Tasks, and whether currently Qualified individuals may continue to perform the Covered Task considering the change; and - (2) changes that affect Procedures.
+- (1) changes that affect Covered Tasks, and whether currently Qualified individuals may continue to perform the Covered Task despite such change; and - (2) changes that affect Procedures.

 (NEW) Sec.
-16-280b-A12.
+16-280b-A11.
 Records